vormkracht10/filament-2fa/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/vormkracht10/filament-two-factor-auth.svg?style=flat-square)](https://packagist.org/packages/vormkracht10/filament-two-factor-auth)

 This package helps you integrate Laravel Fortify with ease in your Filament apps.
+We provide the views and logic to enable two factor authentication in your Filament app.
+Possible authentication methods are:

+- Email
+- SMS
+- Authenticator app

 ## Installation